Daylily-Informatics/UltraQC/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Report a bug in MegaQC
+about: Report a bug in UltraQC
 title: Bug report
 labels: bug
 assignees: ""